postsharp/PostSharp.Documentation/conceptual/Caching/Backends/caching-redis.md

 The following <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCacheDependencyGarbageCollectorOptions> properties must also be properly tuned:

 - The <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCacheDependencyGarbageCollectorOptions.CacheCleanupDelay> property is the delay between the initialization of the component and the first cleanup, then between two subsequent cache cleanups, and defaults to 4 hours.
 Cleaning up the database too frequently is useless performance overhead, but doing it too late degrades performance even more.
 If the database contains too much garbage, Redis will start evicting _useful_ data, affecting your application performance.
 However it will never evict garbage.
 That's why you should increase the cache cleanup frequency if you see high memory usage or high levels of evictions.
-- The <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCacheDependencyGarbageCollectorOptions.CacheCleanupOptions.CacheCleanupOptions> property affects the cleanup process.
+- The <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCacheDependencyGarbageCollectorOptions.CacheCleanupOptions> property affects the cleanup process.
 It is important to keep the cleanup slow enough to avoid impacting your application's performance, but fast enough to finish before Redis runs out of memory.
 The <xref:PostSharp.Patterns.Caching.Implementation.CacheCleanupOptions.WaitDelay> is an artificial delay between processing each cache key, defaulting to 100 ms.

 Note that you can run a manual cleanup by calling the <xref:PostSharp.Patterns.Caching.Implementation.CachingBackend.CleanUpAsync*?CachingBackend.CleanUpAsync> method.
 Do not run this method with the default options on a production database; these options are optimized for cleanup performance and may overload your server.